Skip to main content

 So what should I bring to the festival?

 Prepare as you would for car camping.
-Bring your tent, sleeping bag, water bottle, utensils, camping plates, cooler, headlamp, etc. Remember that in the middle of August that cool evenings are possible!
+Bring your tent, sleeping bag, water bottle, utensils, camping plates, cooler, headlamp, etc. Bring warm clothes: cool evenings are possible even in the middle of August.
 Do not bring glassware.

 Back to top